genomewalker/aMGSIM/README.md

 ## Usage

-aMGSIM uses as starting point the `communities` subcommand from [MGSIM](https://github.com/nick-youngblut/MGSIM/) and the integrates three new subcommands:
+aMGSIM uses as a starting point the `communities` subcommand from [MGSIM](https://github.com/nick-youngblut/MGSIM/) and then integrates three new subcommands:

 - **ancient-genomes**: Estimate coverage, depth and other properties for each genome in each synthetic community
 - **ancient-reads**: Simulate ancient reads for each taxon in each synthetic community
 - **protein-analysis**: Tracking damage to the codon positions of each simulated read.

-You can access to the list of commands by:
+You can access the list of commands by:

 ```bash
 $ aMGSIM --list